Balan, Kaleybar

 Balan was famous for the quality of the carpets which were woven there.
-These carpets, known as **Balan Rug**, had a size of approximately 1x4 m^{2} and a characteristic pattern.
+These carpets, known as Balan Rug, had a size of approximately 1x4 m^{2} and a characteristic pattern.
 The village also produced turnips prized in surrounding villages for its taste.

 Balan has a significant potential for ecotourism due to its proximity to the pastures of Agdash.
 In past the location was a transient for migrating nomads of Mohammad Khanlu tribe.
-Early in May, the tribes would halt there for few days before leaving for their summer quarters.
+Early in May, the tribes would halt there for a few days before leaving for their summer quarters.
 Nowadays, the number of nomads have dwindled, still few nomadic families occasionally pitch their tents on the hill-tops.